tonomb/crypto-runa/README.md

+## Running App

+The exercise requires docker to be installed.

+In the repo root directory, run `docker-compose up --build` to process all transactions

+## Notes

+The goal was to process all transactions and filter them for valid deposits.
+I decided to take into account both the sent and received transactions in order to get an acurate output of a users balance, not only the deposits.

 # Node.js and Docker Crypto/Payments Test

 A crypto payments company receives thousands of deposits from customers per day.
 This test is designed to test your ability to work with a transaction set that could get returned by a blockchain daemon like bitcoind.